 “Every generation needs regeneration.” — Charles Spurgeon, 1800s Baptist preacher

 “Walk into your local drugstore, you’re going to see about 50 products that claim to be anti-aging, and I can assure you that none of them are.” — Greg Bailey, CEO Juvenescence.
-Juvenescence raised $165 million from 2018-2019 to fund longevity projects with the lofty goal of extending human lifespans to 150 years.
-They are raising $150 million in 2021 and then will IPO.
-They plan to launch 4 science-backed legitimate anti-aging products by 2025 including one in 2021.
+Juvenescence raised $220 million from 2018-2020 to fund longevity projects with the lofty goal of extending human lifespans to 150 years.
+They plan to launch 4 science-backed legitimate anti-aging products by 2025.

 Data from a 2020 experiment to restore vision loss in old mice indicates that mammalian tissues retain a record of youthful epigenetic information—encoded in part by DNA methylation—that can be accessed to improve tissue function and promote regeneration in vivo. — Dr. David Sinclair and the Life Biosciences team